task-proxemics/XLeRobot/simulation/sim_intro.md

 # XLeRobot Playground (0.1.5)

 > [!NOTE]
-> Special thanks to Stone Tao, the main leader on ManiSkill3, for his patient guidance and detailed discussions that helped accelerate XLeRobot integration with ManiSkill.

-# XLeRobot

-Built upon ManiSkill and RoboCasa.
-Special thanks to Stone Tao, the main leader on ManiSkill3, for his patient guidance and detailed discussions that helped me get familiar with ManiSkill so quickly.
+> Built upon ManiSkill and RoboCasa.
+Special thanks to Stone Tao, the main leader on ManiSkill3, for his detailed discussions that helped me get familiar with ManiSkill so quickly.

 ## What We Have / What You Can Do in Simulation

-- **Keyboard base movement and joint control** ([demo video](#))
+- **Keyboard base movement and joint control**
 - **Keyboard base movement and end effector control** with built-in analytical IK function (this is what we used for the main demos)
 - **Keyboard base movement and VR-based end effector control** (Oculus Quest required):
   - Choose between VR joystick or pure hand tracking